Global Auditions Are Changing The 'K' In K-Pop

-(MENAFN- The Conversation) K-pop giant JYP Entertainment recently launched VCHA, an all-female idol group composed entirely of members from Canada and the United States, who had passed auditions held in North America.
-The band says its members' backgrounds include Korean, white, Latino, Black, Vietnamese and Hmong ancestries.
+(MENAFN- Asia Times) K-pop giant JYP Entertainment recently launched VCHA, an all-female idol group composed entirely of members from Canada and the United States who had passed auditions held in North America.
+The band says its members' backgrounds include Korean, white, Latino, black, Vietnamese and Hmong ancestries.

 The once-novel idea of a K-pop group without Korean members, which caught the attention of the BBC and CNN , now seems on the brink of becoming the norm.

-Inspired by the evolving face of K-pop, I have been tracking global K-pop auditions in Canada since 2023 the first half of 2023, Canada was the eighth-largest K-pop market in the world.
+Inspired by the evolving face of K-pop, I have been tracking global K-pop auditions in Canada since 2023.
+In the first half of 2023, Canada was the eighth-largest K-pop market in the world.

 Between February and April 2024, I visited audition venues: once in Vancouver in February, and twice in Toronto in March and then April.
 I observed increasing cultural and ethnic diversity among hopefuls aspiring to follow in the footsteps of K-pop groups like BTS, BLACKPINK or Canadian K-pop artists like Toronto-born Keeho in the band P1Harmony.

-Boundaries that have traditionally defined K-pop, contributing billions of dollars to South Korea's economy annually, and captured global attention are blurring.
+The boundaries that have traditionally defined K-pop – which contributes billions of dollars to South Korea's economy annually and has captured global attention –are blurring.

 Outside the audition venue, I observed participants rehearsing their K-pop songs.
-They hummed with proficient Korean pronunciation, yet interspersed a notable amount of English in their lyrics.
+They hummed with proficient Korean pronunciation, yet interspersed a notable quantities of English in their lyrics.

 The driving force behind K-pop is no longer just about upholding its core essence: creating and promoting individual artists.
 It's more about K-pop innovating and diversifying by exporting the very system that has defined this genre - with its unique blend of meticulous training and management, infectious music, synchronized choreography and strong fan connections .